Vini2/phables/docs/index.md

 ![](images/phables_logo.png)

-# Phage bubbles resolve bacteriophage genomes in viral metagenomic samples
+# Phables: from fragmented assemblies to high-quality bacteriophage genomes

 Phables is a tool developed to resolve bacteriophage genomes using phage bubbles in viral metagenomic data.
 It models cyclic phage-like components in a viral metagenomic assembly graph as flow networks, models as a